R-FORCE: Robust Learning for Random Recurrent Neural Networks: Discussion

-Notably, R-FORCE is different from approaches which control the robustness of RNN by regularization of the weights while the network is being trained or tested, e.g.,~\cite{zhang2018stabilizing,kerg2019non,dhillon2018stabilizing}.
-In contrast to these methods, R-FORCE is an initialization procedure and aims to place the network apriori in an optimal distribution such that it would be suited for robust training and performance.
-In particular, we show that R-FORCE is even successful in stabilizing training and functionality of Rank1-RRNN architecture.
-For these networks, initialization plays a key role since the majority of weights remains fixed from origination and only a fraction of the weights are optimized during training.
-Thereby our findings are potentially indicative of how generic networks of neurons are optimally structured to be `amenable for learning' and potentially an interface between computational research of optimal wiring of RRNN and anatomical wiring of brain networks (i.e., connectomics ~\cite{sporns2012discovering,cook2019whole,bates2020complete}).
+R-FORCE initialization places the network in an optimal configuration beforehand, making it well-suited for stable training and robust performance.
+Notably, R-FORCE can even stabilize the training and functionality of Rank1-RRNN, where only a fraction of the weights are optimized during training.
+This highlights the importance of initialization in determining network performance.
+Our findings are potentially indicative of how generic networks of neurons are optimally structured to be `amenable for learning' and potentially an interface between computational research of optimal wiring of RRNN and anatomical wiring of brain networks (i.e., connectomics ~\cite{sporns2012discovering,cook2019whole,bates2020complete}).